DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 > Warning: Following these steps will destroy all data on the microSD card.
 For best results use a new, name-brand microSD.

 ## Connecting the microSD to the virtual machine
-Review the instructions in the previous section for attaching the microSD to the virtual machine and verifying it's avaialble for use by Ubuntu.
+Review the instructions in the previous phase for attaching the microSD to the virtual machine and verifying it's avaialble for use by Ubuntu.

 Further verification can be done with the command `sudo fdisk -l`.
 Look for output similar to what's shown below.